max-cmoa/browsersync-reload-browser-test/README.md

   * **gulpfile.js directory** contains abstracted gulp tasks for making the production version of this theme.

         **gulpfile.js/tasks** contains files which each handle a task for a related file or directory.
       **gulpfile.js/index.js** is used to require all of the tasks in the tasks directory

-  * **templates directory** contains php template files.
+  *  **page-templates directory** contains custom page templates

-  Important note, don't rely on implicit WordPress Template Hierarchy, always use custom page or post templates

-      **templates/pages directory** for custom WordPress pages.

-      **templates/posts directory** for custom WordPress posts.
+  *  **post-templates directory** contains custom post templates

-      **templates/partials directory** for partials to be included on multiple pages or posts.
+    **partial-templates directory** for partials to be included on multiple pages or posts.
-        **templates/partials/footers directory** contains footer partials
+        **partial-templates/footers directory** contains footer partials
           **main-footer.php** contains code for footer of website

-        **templates/partials/headers directory** contains header partials
+        **partial-templates/headers directory** contains header partials
           **main-header.php** contains code for header of website

-        **template/partials/navigations directory** contains navigation partials
+        **partial-templates/navigations directory** contains navigation partials
           **main-navigation.php** contains code for navigation of website

   * **.gitignore file** contains directories and files that will not be commited/saved to Github.